SOM-Research/comment-analyzer/README.md

-# Analyze Comments GitHub Action
+# Comments Analyzer GitHub Action

 This GitHub Action analyzes comments in issues, pull requests, and discussions, and performs actions in the repository based on the analysis.